 However, rather than a wholesale bedroom makeover that can be costly and time-consuming, consider adapting the space so that it evolves gradually with time.
 Bedroom styling can support a child’s development, encouraging their independence and learning through play.
 Before you know it, what was once your baby’s nursery will become a teen’s dream den.
-Read on for children’s bedroom ideas that are fun, stylish and practical in equal measure.
+Read on for children’s bedroom ideas that are contemporary, playful and practical in equal measure.

 Children’s bedroom storage ideas

-Think about using storage options that are also functional furniture.
+Think about using storage options that are also multifunctional bedroom furniture.
 Boxes can be seats, or bookshelves can be painted in chalkboard paint to create a makeshift easel for budding artists.
-Blanket boxes and ottomans are a great bedroom storage idea for kids, and can be used to stow away a variety of items including toys and shoes.
+Blanket boxes and ottomans are a great bedroom storage idea for kids and can be used to stow away a variety of items including toys and shoes.
+Sturdy boxes can also double as a seating area by adding a cushioned top.

 Children’s bedroom layout ideas